 - Java 11 is required to run Boreas Manager.
 Adoptium JRE 11 is the recommended Java installer to be used on all platforms.
-Install the latest version of Java 11 from Adoptium, selecting the correct operating system and architecture for your computer. - Boreas Manager does not need to be installed and on a Windows system it can be run from any directory by simply double clicking on it.
+Install the latest version of Java 11 from Adoptium, selecting the correct operating system and architecture for your computer. - No installation process required for the Boreas Manager application on a Windows system it can be run from any directory by simply double clicking on it.
 To open the program on some systems it may be necessary to right click and select open with → Java Runtime Environment. - On MacOS systems it may be necessary to run the application from a terminal window: java -jar -XstartOnFirstThread BoreasManager.jar - On Linux systems it may be necessary to run the application from a terminal window: java -jar BoreasManager.jar